YSocialTwin/YSocialTwin.github.io/_pages/scenario.markdown

 - `starting_agents`: the number of agents that will be created at the beginning of the simulation by the `YClient`;
 - `new_agents_per_iteration`: the number of agents that will be created during each day of the simulation;
 - `hourly_activity`: a dictionary that specifies the hourly activity of the agents.
+- `actions_likelihood`: a dictionary that specifies the likelihood of each action that an agent can select in a round.
+During each agent-iteration, the system will sample from this distribution to identify the set of candidate actions the agent will be asked to choose from.
+Setting individual action likelihood to 0 will prevent the agent from performing that action.

-The `agents` section contains the parameters that define the agents:
+The `agents` section contains the parameters that will be used to generate the agents profiles:
 - `education_levels`: the education levels of the agents;
 - `languages`: the languages spoken by the agents;
 - `max_length_thread_reading`: the maximum number of posts of a given threads that an agent can read to build a context before commenting;